Immigration and faith

 Watch this community conversation on Faith and Race in Oklahoma, hosted by the Religions United Committee at OCC and featuring Senator George E. Young, Sr., Rev. Shannon Fleck, Rabbi Vered Harris, Masood Abdul-Haqq, DeBorah Boneta, and Adam Soltani.

-young voices of color panel
+Young voices of color panel

 Oklahoma Conference of Churches, in conjunction with New Leaders Council - Oklahoma, continue the conversation around racial identity and injustice in America by amplifying young voices of color.
 Join us as we listen to the next generation as they share their experiences, ideas, and the future they want to see.

-white privilege news coverage
+White privilege news coverage

 The Oklahoman ran a front-page story on the No Hate campaign and our upcoming trainings to bring awareness around white privilege.
 The article gained a lot of positive interest, showing that many Oklahomans of faith are ready to grow in love and understanding.
 It also garnered some negative interest, illustrating the dire need for learning and growth experiences around race.
 You can read the article by clicking here.